 But when writing has found me, it’s because I don’t have answers.
 There is so much I don’t know, like what flowers feel when they’re nuzzled by pollen-drunk bumblebees.
 Imagine that.
 Do yellow crayons dream of sunshine and blue crayons of filling oceans?
 And how can I continue another second without knowing if whales write songs for each other, or if children’s teddy bears know they’re loved, or if stars know when they’re dying?
 Do they?
 Can stars feel their fires going out?
 And the more I think about it, the more I can imagine growing colder, and the space around dimming until the back fence, back yard, back porch of my solar system is dark, and it’s like falling asleep in the end, like closing my eyes falling back into the timeless waters of space as many did before me and many will after.

 And I couldn’t have lived that without writing.
 The shape of my voice swells in the gaps of my ignorance, coloring in what I don’t know with what I can feel.
-And in my ignorance, there are oceans and forests, and yes, starry skies full of dying stars.
+In my ignorance, there are oceans and forests, and yes, starry skies full of dying stars, and I don’t have to understand any of it to be bewitched by the color swirls in oil spills.